Review: KrisFlyer UOB Credit Card

 • KrisShop

-This includes using your KrisFlyer UOB Credit Card to pay for taxes and surcharges on an award flight booked via KrisFlyer, or for add-on services with Scoot.
+This includes using your KrisFlyer UOB Credit Card to pay for taxes and surcharges on a KrisFlyer award redemption, or paying for add-on services with Scoot like luggage, seat selection and meals.

-No minimum spend is required, and there is no cap on the maximum bonus that can be earned.
+The bonus rate applies to both online and offline transactions, whether in SGD or FCY.
+No minimum spend is required, and there is no cap on the maximum bonus miles that can be earned.

-KrisFlyer UOB Credit Cardholders who spend at least S$800 on SIA Group transactions (excluding Kris+) in a membership year will earn 15 KrisFlyer miles for every S$5 spent (3 mpd) on the following transactions:
+KrisFlyer UOB Credit Cardholders who spend at least S$800 on SIA Group transactions in a membership year will earn 15 KrisFlyer miles for every S$5 spent (3 mpd) on the following transactions:

-While you could earn 4 mpd on most of these transactions with other cards, the key advantage of the KrisFlyer UOB Credit Card is the absence of a cap.
+While you could earn 4-6 mpd on most of these categories with other cards, the key advantage of the KrisFlyer UOB Credit Card is the absence of a cap.
 This makes it ideal for big ticket purchases that would bust the cap of other cards like the DBS Woman’s World Card or UOB Lady’s Card.

 ⚠️ Evolution of minimum SIA Group spend